Trepan-Debuggers/Perl-Devel-Trepan/README.md

         $ trepan.pl -x perl-program [perl-program-opts]

 Inside the debugger tracing is turned on using the command `set trace print`.
-There is extensive help from the `help command`.
+There is extensive help from the `help` command.

 INSTALLATION